The Saint of the Day

 It is something that reflects the spirit of the Catholic Church very much.
 Any magnificent actions in their lives were overshadowed by the fact that Our Lady was the mother of the Creator and St. Joseph was the foster father of Our Lord Jesus Christ and spouse of Our Lady.
 Anything else they did was effaced in light of this.

 For example, consider these two extraordinary facts: the perplexity of St. Joseph in face of the pregnancy of Our Lady, and her action at the wedding of Canaan, where she requested and obtained a miracle from Our Lord.
-St. Joseph took a very noble position, Our Lady did something remarkable.
+St. Joseph took a very noble position.
+Our Lady did something remarkable.
 But these facts dull in face of the grandeur they had as mother and father of God.

 Any facts about St. Joseph dull in view of the grandeur of his title of foster father of Our Lord

 You can also analyze the fact that St. Joseph was chosen to be the spouse of Our Lady.
 With regard to Our Lady, God was extremely careful.
 He respected and venerated her so much that during the Passion, when He permitted Our Lord to be morally insulted and physically chastised, He did not permit anyone to touch Our Lady, not even with the tip of a finger.
-Now, if God venerated Our Lady so greatly, He would have showed tremendous care in choosing a spouse for her.
+Now, if God venerated Our Lady so greatly, He would have shown tremendous care in choosing a spouse for her.
 He chose a spouse proportional to her in order to constitute the perfect family.

 But what does it mean be proportional to Our Lady?
 Only this title – spouse of Our Lady – is something far beyond and higher than anything St. Joseph did or could have done.
 Along this vein, another question arises: What can be more admirable than having been chosen to be the foster father of God?
 Nothing can be comparable to that.

-But there is something even more beautiful.
-You can see that Divine Providence permitted the cult of St. Joseph as well as of Our Lady to develop not based on a lot of information, but on a theological reasoning: they were the father and mother of God, therefore they should be the greatest saints.
-With this God left man to imagine the moral profiles of these two saints based on the sources of Revelation.
+There is something even more beautiful here.
+Divine Providence permitted the cult of St. Joseph, as well as of Our Lady to develop.
+These cults were not based on a plethora of information.
+Instead, they were based on the theological reasoning that St. Joseph and Our Lady were the father and mother of God.
+Therefore, they should be the greatest saints.
+With this, God left man to imagine the moral profiles of these two saints, based on the sources of Revelation.

 So, from the silence of Scriptures regarding St. Joseph and Our Lady, you can deduce the approval of God for the hierarchical character of the Catholic Church.